WinchellWang/expense/doc/AUTOMATION_GUIDE.md

 ### Workflow and limitations

-The screenshot was captured on **iOS 27**, with the model settings expanded.
-The AI feature requirements above remain **iOS 26+** on a supported device.

 ![AI-assisted shortcut workflow](./iOS_27_AI_Shortcuts.jpg)

 AI classification is an estimate based on the merchant name and can be wrong, especially for merchants selling different kinds of goods.
 Review and correct records in Expense when needed.
 Keep **General** as the fallback for uncertain classifications.
 The screenshot uses numbered branches: when adapting the shortcut, also route empty or unexpected responses to General so an unmatched response does not skip logging.
 Model execution failures may still require a manual entry.